ljason18/Code-Runner/README.md

 Then run ```getent group docker```

-If the ls -l doesnt say docker for the group, instead it outputs a GID.
+If ls -l doesnt say docker for the group, and instead it outputs a GID.
 Then the GID of docker is not set properly, it should match the GID given in the ls -l command.
 If the getent command outputs a different GID for group docker, then go to the [Dockerfile](Dockerfile) and set ```ARG GID``` to the GID that owns docker.sock
+- The GID of the docker group can differ depending on your system

 Example - GID given
 ```